 The Acta Group (Acta®) team of professionals is well-versed to assist clients in navigating the challenging regulatory issues and policy advocacy opportunities that are unique to this emerging technology.

 James Aidala has over 30 years of experience in the field of pesticide legislation, policy, and implementation.
-His work experience has included senior positions on Capitol Hill and at EPA where he has been responsible for both implementing and legislating our nation’s pesticide and toxic chemical laws.
+His work experience has included senior positions on Capitol Hill and at EPA where he was responsible for both implementing and legislating our nation’s pesticide and toxic chemical laws.
 He is a former Assistant Administrator for EPA’s Office of Prevention, Pesticides, and Toxic Substances (OPPTS) (now the Office of Chemical Safety and Pollution Prevention (OCSPP)).

 Lynn Bergeson has been working on industrial and agricultural chemical policy issues for over 20 years.
 She has worked extensively on Toxic Substances Control Act (TSCA) reform, emerging technologies, including nanotechnology, biotechnology, and synthetic biology, and the application of legal and governance systems to these emerging technologies.
 Ms. Bergeson’s work has brought her to Capitol Hill, the Organization for Economic Cooperation and Development (OECD), and other governance and standard-setting bodies on chemical policy and management issues.